chungau/code_test_01/README.md

 Since its code test and i would like to explain what i have did and some assumption on it step by step.

-My technical Spec:
+##My technical Spec:
-  Mongodb
-  Express.js
-  Angular.js
-  Node.js
+ >Mongodb
+ >Express.js
+ >Angular.js
+ >Node.js

- Assumption on this code test
+ ##Assumption on this code test
  1. i assume that the cocurrent peak user is not many (below 20)
  2. The purpose of this project is to better understand each other.
  3. since it store ftp operation record, i assume that no delete, update operation to database, but insert and query or read only

  //=====================================================================================================================

- About the project structure:
+ ##About the project structure:
 app
   index.html    :    frontend static file using angular.js
   index.js      :    the frontend controller using angular.js
 models
-        ftp_operation.js   :   its data model and define the schema of database email_wrapper.js  :   its the file that wrap the ftp related function or script file_to_be_sent
-      test_chung_file.txt   :   this is the demo_file to be sent to the FTP server 5:00pm every working days ftp_wrapper.js   :   its the file that wrap the ftp related function or script general.js   :   some general functions are called everywhere mongodb_function.js    :   this is some function related to Mongodb (insert or other operation) mongodb_interface.js   :   this is the Restful API related to Database Mongodb (query) node_modules  :  this is package management folder, (use npm to install the module) ... server.js  :   this is the main server file that run by node.js (can run by command "forever start server.js")
+  ftp_operation.js   :   its data model and define the schema of database email_wrapper.js  :   its the file that wrap the ftp related function or script file_to_be_sent test_chung_file.txt   :   this is the demo_file to be sent to the FTP server 5:00pm every working days ftp_wrapper.js   :   its the file that wrap the ftp related function or script general.js   :   some general functions are called everywhere mongodb_function.js    :   this is some function related to Mongodb (insert or other operation) mongodb_interface.js   :   this is the Restful API related to Database Mongodb (query) node_modules  :  this is package management folder, (use npm to install the module) server.js  :   this is the main server file that run by node.js (can run by command "forever start server.js")

  //=====================================================================================================================

- About what i have done:
+ ##About what i have done:
  1. the server send the demo_file"test_chung_file.txt" to the FTP server "https://dlptest.com/ftp-test/" at 5:00 PM every Monday to Friday
     Feel free to have a look at files
       "server.js", "ftp_wrapper.js"